 When is the hiring season?
 January-March and September-October.

 Tech companies often have budget cycles that reset in Q1, leading to new projects and open positions.
-In Q3 and Q4, tech firms gear up for year-end product launches or seek to meet hiring goals before the end of the fiscal year.
+In Q3 and Q4, tech firms gear up for year-end product launches or seek to meet onboarding goals before the end of the fiscal year.

 2. Finance & Banking